-The Units & Rulers preferences are shown in Figure 44.
-Here, you can set the Ruler measurements (inches or centimeters, etc.).
-The percentage setting is ideal for recording actions that you wish to apply proportionally at any image size.
-As well as using the preferences options shown here, the measurement units can also be changed via the Info panel submenu or by ctrl (Mac), right mouse-clicking (PC) on a ruler to open the context menu (you can also double-click the ruler bar as a shortcut for opening the Units & Rulers preferences).
+You can use the Units & Rulers preferences section (Figure 39) to set the Ruler measurements (inches or centimeters, etc.) and the units used.
+As well as using the preferences options shown here, the measurement units can also be changed via the Info panel submenu or by ctr/ (Mac), right mouse-clicking (PC) on a ruler to open the contextual menu (you can also double-click the ruler bar as a shortcut for opening the Units & Rulers preferences).

-The New Document Preset Resolutions section lets you decide what the default pixel resolution should be for print output or screen display work whenever you select a preset from the File $\Rightarrow$ New Document dialog.
+The New Document Preset Resolution options let you decide what the default pixel resolution should be for print output or screen display work whenever you select a preset from the File \Rightarrow New Document dialog.
 The Screen Resolution has typically always been 72 ppi.
 But there is no real significance to the resolution that is set here if an image is only destined to appear in a Web page design.
 Web browser programs are only concerned with the physical number of pixels an image has and the resolution setting actually has no relevance.
 The Print Resolution setting is more useful as this does have an important bearing on what size an image will eventually print.